Herman Sekne: Amateur career

 Sekne was born in Oslo and represented Oslo Golf Club winning the Norwegian Junior Team Championship in 2017, 2018 and 2019.
-He finished 3rd at the 2019 English Boys Open Amateur Stroke Play Championship for the Carris Trophy and 6th at 2020 Portuguese International Amateur, before winning the Norwegian Golf Federation's International Trophy in 2020.
+He finished 3rd at the 2019 English Boys Open Amateur Stroke Play Championship for the Carris Trophy and 6th at the 2020 Portuguese International Amateur, before winning the Norwegian Golf Federation's International Trophy in 2020.

 Sekne played for his national team, and had success at the Eisenhower Trophy, the World Amateur Team Championships, alongside Mats Ege and Michael Mjaaseth.
 They finished 4th in 2022 at Le Golf National in Paris, and in Abu Dhabi in 2023 the team secured a historic silver medal for Norway, only beaten by the U.S. team with Nick Dunlap, David Ford, and Gordon Sargent.
 Sekne tied for 3rd individually, behind only Kazuma Kobori and Nick Dunlap.

 Sekne enrolled at Purdue University in the fall of 2019 and played with the Purdue Boilermakers men's golf team until 2024.
 He recorded four individual victories and was named All-American twice, and Big Ten Golfer of the Year in 2024.

-He reach a career high of 14th in the World Amateur Golf Ranking and earned status through PGA Tour University.
+He reached a career high of 14th in the World Amateur Golf Ranking and earned status through PGA Tour University.